top of page

 Above the counting number, you'll see the clickable link on the phrase "View the most recently added images."

-Now you can explore the newest collections.
+Now, you can explore the newest collections.

 How to Search the Newest Historical Images

 After clicking "View the most recently added images," you can use the search bar in the page's left column.
-This form will feature a listing of the latest historical records add to the website in order of the latest upload.
+This form will feature a listing of the latest historical records added to the website in order of the latest upload.

 From this website, you can begin searching for your ancestors.
 However, you won't be looking for a specific name.
 You'll first look for a location and then a time frame.
 Then you can browse for your relatives.